cfw-guide/dsi.cfw.guide/_pages/en_US/faq.md

 ### What does a white screen in certain homebrew mean?
 That implies an SD card error.
 Please make sure you have [checked your SD card for errors](sd-card-setup).

+### What functionality would I lose by modding my system?

+- If you decide to install Unlaunch, you will not lose any system functionality
+- If you go with a memory-pit only setup, you will be unable to save photos to the SD card via the Nintendo DSi Camera Application while the exploit is already active.
+Either switch to an [alternative exploit](alternative-exploits) or [install Unlaunch](/installing-unlaunch).

+This is because we overwrite the metadata file (`pit.bin`) with the Memory Pit exploit.

-### How do I launch retail ROMs?
+### How do I launch Nintendo DS cartridge dumps?
-Retail ROMs are not able to be launched through Unlaunch alone, as Retail ROMs was made to be used by Slot-1.
-In order to run them from your SD card, you'll need to use nds-bootstrap, an application that can redirect Slot-1 reads to the SD card.
-It knows what to launch based on the strings set in the configuration file.
+Cartridge dumps are unable to be launched without an application to redirect Slot-1 read/writes to an SD card. nds-bootstrap is able to do the redirections to the Nintendo DSi's internal SD card and knows what to launch based on values set in its configuration file.
 While manually setting up the configuration file is possible, it's tedious and isn't user friendly.
-Depending on how you'd like to access your ROMS, there are easier ways.
+Depending on how you'd like to access your ROMS, there are easier ways:

+- TWiLight Menu++ navigates your SD card to search for ROM files launchable with nds-bootstrap.
+The advantages are having a cheat menu, per-game settings, and none of the restrictions that forwarder bring.
+In other words, you can drop your ROMs file directly and play (without any setup required), there is no 40 title limit*, no requirement of Unlaunch or hiyaCFW and no dependency on SD card free space.
-- hiyaCFW users can create [forwarders](forwarder) for the DSi System Menu, but it is limited to 40 title and involves more steps than drag and drop.
+- hiyaCFW users can create [forwarders](forwarder) for the SDNAND's Nintendo DSi System Menu, but it comes with the limitations that hiyaCFW imposes (they contribute to the 39 applications limit and the SD card free space issue) and due to the nature of it being a forwarder, it involves more steps than drop-and-play.
-- TWiLight Menu++ can navigate your SD card to discover and launch your ROM files.
-This has the benefit of no 40 title limit, drop and play (no conversion required), and no Unlaunch requirement.

-Keep in mind that we would prefer if you [dumped these carts using GodMode9i](dump-cart).
-We do not support software piracy, and please do not go asking us how to get you free games.
+\* The Nintendo DSi, Nintendo 3DS, Homebrew Launcher and SEGA Saturn Theme have a page system of 40 roms per page, but you could change pages using the left and right triggers, or SELECT+LEFT and SELECT+RIGHT.

+Flashcarts are still usable on a modified Nintendo DSi (and in cases of incompatible nds-bootstrap games and higher compatibility with homebrew, required), but unlike on a DS Lite, they're optional.
+In most cases though, using nds-bootstrap is better considering the enhancements that it brings to the table, such as overclocking the CPU, loading the ROM in RAM (making speeds quicker), expand the VRAM bus to 32-bit amongst other additions.

+To dump said cartridges that you'd like to launch, you can [use GodMode9i](dumping-cartridges).
+We do not condone piracy, nor encourage it.
 - If you are unsure what piracy is, there is a good writeup on the [eiphax](https://3ds.eiphax.tech/piracy.html) website.

 ### How can I restore my NAND without Unlaunch?